rei/rei-cedar-docs/docs/patterns/form-validation-messaging/Readme.md

 ### HTML5 Native Constraint Validation

-HTML5 Native Constraint Validation provides form elements, such as `<input>`, `<select>` and `<checkbox>`, to restrict the format of allowable values, using attributes like `required` and `pattern` to set basic constraints.
+HTML5 Native Constraint Validation provides form inputs with attributes that restrict their allowed values.

-We use the basic and intrinsic constraints on almost all of our forms.
-For example, setting the input type to `email` automatically creates a constraint that will check a entered value for email format conformance. additionally we use many of the provided validation attributes such as `required` or `maxlength`
+We use these basic and intrinsic constraints on almost all of our forms.
+For example, setting the input type to `email` automatically creates a constraint that will check a entered value for email format conformance.
+Or, we may apply provided validation attributes such as `required` or `maxlength`

-However there are more tools at our disposal. best of all they come for free from the browser, including the constraint validation API. this API provides access to a couple of useful methods that do the bulk of validation without the need to have javascript enabled.
+However there are more tools at our disposal that also come for free from the browser, including the constraint validation API. this API provides access to a couple of useful methods that can do the bulk of your client validation.
-This means that client validation can happen even if javascript is disabled.
-Additionally, these methods also interact with multiple css pseudo selectors such as [:invalid](https://css-tricks.com/almanac/selectors/i/invalid/) using these can open the door to creating progressive validation on input, change, and submit events.
+These methods also interact with multiple css pseudo selectors such as [:invalid](https://css-tricks.com/almanac/selectors/i/invalid/) using these can open the door to creating progressive validation on input, change, and submit events.

 for example: